JAlcocerT/JAlcocerT/content/blog/dev-web-cms.md

 Even found out a better way to write reliably [projects repo docs with such models](https://jalcocert.github.io/JAlcocerT/selfhosted-apps-may-2025/#vibe-coded-project-docs)

-So now...how about TinaCMS, is it easy to integrate with Astro?
+So now...how about TinaCMS, easy to integrate with Astro?

 This was a helpful video on **TinaCMS x Astro**: